 \section{Conclusion}

-HiAP transforms ViT pruning from hand‑tuned heuristics into a single, budget‑aware learning problem.
-By placing Gumbel–Sigmoid gates at both macro (blocks, heads) and micro (intra‑head dimensions, FFN neurons) levels, it jointly reduces memory traffic and FLOPs without preset sparsity ratios or thresholding.
-An exact, differentiable MACs objective with feasibility constraints guides the search and prevents collapse, while a one‑phase annealing schedule co‑adapts weights and structure to produce a dense, deployable sub‑network at convergence.
-On CIFAR‑10 and ImageNet (e.g., DeiT‑Small), HiAP automatically discovers compact models that improve the accuracy–efficiency Pareto frontier and deliver immediate throughput gains on standard hardware.
-Our experimental results demonstrate HiAP's practicality, showing state‑of‑the‑art efficiency and requiring no post‑hoc tuning.
+HiAP transforms ViT pruning from hand-tuned heuristics into a single, budget-aware learning problem.
+By placing Gumbel-Sigmoid gates at both macro (blocks, heads) and micro (intra-head dimensions, FFN neurons) levels, it jointly reduces memory traffic and FLOPs without preset sparsity ratios or thresholding.
+An exact, differentiable MACs objective with feasibility constraints guides the search and prevents collapse, while a one-phase annealing schedule co-adapts weights and structure to produce a dense, deployable sub-network at convergence.
+On CIFAR-10 and ImageNet (e.g., DeiT-Small), HiAP automatically discovers compact models and deliver immediate throughput gains on standard hardware.
+Our experimental results demonstrate HiAP's practicality, showing state-of-the-art efficiency and requiring no post-hoc tuning.
 In terms of limitations, our method's objective has been to optimize expected MACs, not calibrated latency/energy, so realized speedups can vary with hardware/kernels.
-Future directions could include closing the MACs‑to‑latency gap with platform‑calibrated latency/energy signals, and composing HiAP with token pruning, quantization, and compiler‑level optimizations to expand beyond classification.
+Future directions could include closing the MACs-to-latency gap with platform-calibrated latency/energy signals, and composing HiAP with token pruning, quantization, and compiler-level optimizations to expand beyond classification.